giswqs/intro-gispro/index.md

 ## About the Author

 Dr. Qiusheng Wu is an Associate Professor and the Director of Graduate Studies in the Department of Geography & Sustainability at the University of Tennessee, Knoxville.
 He also serves as an Amazon Scholar.
 Dr. Wu's research focuses on geospatial data science and open-source software development, with an emphasis on leveraging big geospatial data and cloud computing to study environmental change, particularly surface water and wetland inundation dynamics.
-He is the creator of several widely used open-source Python packages, including [geemap](https://geemap.org) [^geemap], [leafmap](https://leafmap.org) [^leafmap], [segment-geospatial](https://samgeo.gishub.org) [^samgeo], and [geoai](https://opengeoai.org) [^geoai], which support advanced geospatial analysis and interactive visualization.
-His open-source work is available at the [Open Geospatial Solutions](https://github.com/opengeos) [^opengeos] on GitHub.
+He is the creator of several widely used open-source Python packages, including [geemap](https://geemap.org), [leafmap](https://leafmap.org), [segment-geospatial](https://samgeo.gishub.org), and [geoai](https://opengeoai.org), which support advanced geospatial analysis and interactive visualization.
+His open-source work is available at the [Open Geospatial Solutions](https://github.com/opengeos) on GitHub.

 ## Acknowledgments